 Visit an Uber Greenlight Hub to get in-person help.
 Uber representatives at the hubs will typically give you more detail than email support reps, and you’ll be able to ask as many questions as you want without waiting days for a response.

-Warnings: When your account is at risk of deactivation
+Warnings and flags: When your account is at risk of deactivation

-Common warnings reasons are for unsafe driving, inappropriate behavior, poor vehicle condition, or that a rider suspects you were intoxicated.
+Common warnings are for unsafe driving, inappropriate behavior, poor vehicle condition, or that a rider suspects you were intoxicated.

 When you receive a warning, contact support to ask for more information or to deny the allegations if you think they are false.

-How to get your Uber account reactivated
+How to get your driver account reactivated

+It may sound simple, but that is the most effective way to get reactivated.
 There is no official appeals process (except in California), so the only way to begin the review process is to contact Uber support and ask to be reactivated.

-Uber may or may not review your reactivation.
 You may have to ask for a review several times, so don’t give up if the initial response isn’t successful!

 California drivers: Prop 22 deactivation appeals